 But how can you and your family stay safe while camping, all without sacrificing the fun of it all?
 Bring along kids’ medical alert bracelets, the right snacks, and some of their favorite toys and we’re talking about a fun time sleeping in the woods.

 You can’t cut corners when it comes to camping.
 An unruly child is only going to heighten your chances of saying, “Enough of this.
 I just want this to be done with.”
 Suddenly, you’ve got a tent that won’t stand straight and water leaking onto your face after a heavy rain passes overnight.

 Prepare your kids for the adventure by getting them acquainted with the camping basics.
 The best thing is you can do it right in your own backyard.
-Pitch a tent, make a fire, cook some hot dogs and s’mores — whatever you think will set the mood and get them excited for the real thing.
+Pitch a bell tent, make a fire, cook some hot dogs and s’mores — whatever you think will set the mood and get them excited for the real thing.
 You can even test the waters by having a backyard slumber party to see if they’re ready.

 2. Pack no-fuss food